-Indicate the one appropriate code letter for the type of program funding for which application is being made.
-Students ages 3-21 may be reported under any of the Fund Codes for which they are eligible.
-Generally, a student may only be entered once in a particular Fund Code and/or Private Facility Code during each period of time indicated with a begin and end date.
+Enter the one code letter appropriate for the type of program funding for which application is being made.
+Students ages 3-21 inclusive (i.e., through the day before the student's 22nd birthday) may be reported under any of the fund codes for which the student is eligible.
+Generally, a student may only be entered once in a particular fund code and/or private facility code during each period of time indicated with a begin and end date.

-If a student is placed in one private facility for tuition purposes and a different facility for the school district's payment of room and board, the student must have two FACTS records in the same time period.
-To allow this, the student general record must have the Dually Enrolled indicator checked.
-Likewise, if a student is placed in a private school program by the school district for part of the day and in a public school program part of the day (necessitating the reporting of the student in both funds B and A or X), the Dually Enrolled box should be checked.
+If a student is placed in a private facility for tuition purposes and a residential facility paid for by the school district, the student must have two I-Star records in the same time period.
+To enable this, the student's I-Star records must have the Dually Enrolled indicator checked.
+Likewise, if a student is placed in a private school program by the school district for part of the day and in a public school program for part of the day (necessitating the reporting of the student in both Funds B and A or X), the Dually Enrolled box should be checked.

-If a student's fund code has been changed but the student will be claimed for a portion of the school year under both the first and second Fund Code designations, add an end date and Exit Code 20 in the entry for the first Fund Code.
-Re-enter the student's data with the second Fund Code, with a begin date that follows the end date listed on the FACTS entry for the first Fund Code.
+If a student's fund code has been changed but the student will be claimed for a portion of the school year under both the first and second fund code designations, add an end date and Exit Code 20 in the entry for the first fund code.
+Re-enter the student's data with the second fund code, with a begin date that follows the end date listed on the I-Star entry for the first fund code.

-If a student has been discontinued from a district program and at a later date during the school year re-enters the same district under the same Fund Code, re-enter the student's data on FACTS with the new begin date for the second or subsequent entries.
+If a student has been discontinued from a district program and at a later date during the school year re-enters the same district under the same fund code, re-enter the student's data in I-Star with the new begin date for the second or subsequent entries.